 The cool thing is, for each activity you usually take part in, you can choose custom views for each.
 Meaning, for Trail Running, I can set up views of only the data I want to see during trail running – namely elapsed time (chrono), lap time, altitude, heart rate, and distance.

 There is no “Stair Climbing” activity – who knows WHY?
 So I have to use “Other” while climbing stairs.
 Which is weird when there are other more nefarious activities listed.
 Stair Climbing is obviously not even on Strava’s or Movescount’s radar.
 Are there really that few of us?
 Is cheerleading more popular among Suunto watch wearers?
 I doubt it, but it’s there as an option.

-For climbing stairs I only really want to see elapsed time and heart rate.
-I know the altitude for each section.
+For climbing stairs, I only really want to see elapsed time and heart rate.
+I know the altitude of each section.

 So anyway, you can customize it for each activity you choose, and it updates your watch as you have the USB cable attached.